OlivierLD/raspberry-coffee/Project.Trunk/PlantWateringSystem/README.md

 | ![top](./docimg/bonnet.top.jpg) | ![bottom](./docimg/bonnet.bottom.jpg) |

 > _Warning_: powering the pump _and_ the Raspberry Pi from the same source seems not to be a good idea.
 The Raspberry Pi stops when the pump starts,
-> the pump draws everything when it starts.
+> the pump draws everything.
 I'm looking into capacitors or breakout boards to fix that.
 More soon.

 ### Flowchart